The Most Popular Search Engines Logos and Brands

 What are the five most commonly used search engines?

-What is a search engine better than Google?
+What search engine is better than Google?